Belgians In Heaven

 Music by Frederick Heide & James Kaplan

-The world’s only metaphysical cheese curd musical returns for the 9th season — AFT’s longest-running musical comedy!
-Belgiansfollows the antics of bachelor farmers and brothers, Roger and Leo Dewarzeger.
+The world’s only metaphysical cheese curd musical returns for its 10th season — one of Northern Sky’s longest-running musical comedies!
+Belgians follows the antics of bachelor farmers and brothers, Roger and Leo Dewarzeger.
 Angelique, a clumsy guardian angel, and Mildred, the invisible chicken, help Roger and Leo discover the meaning of life and save the universe.
 An audience favorite!

 AFT Sneak Peek Video: Lee Becker “Mildred”